ern0/256byte-flagquiz/ai/ai-claude.md

-# Assembly Program Analysis
+# Assembly Flag Guessing Game Analysis

-## Overview
+## Program Overview

-This is an assembly language program written for x86 architecture in 16-bit mode.
-The program displays a series of country flags, each with three horizontal colored strips, along with their corresponding TLD (Top-Level Domain).
-It waits for a key press between each flag display and exits when either all flags have been shown or when the Escape key (ASCII 27) is pressed.
+This program is a flag guessing game written in x86 assembly language.
+The player is shown a series of 17 tricolor flags and must guess the correct two-letter Top-Level Domain (TLD) country code for each flag.

+## How It Works

+The program displays tricolor flags one by one, prompts the user to guess the corresponding country code (TLD), and keeps track of correct answers.
+Each flag is represented by three colored horizontal strips.

 ## Program Flow

-1. Set the starting address to 0x100H (typical for .COM files)
-2. Load the address of the data table into SI register
-3. Set a counter (BP) to 18 (total number of flags to display)
+1. Initialize the screen and counters
+2. Enter the main loop that processes each flag
-4. For each flag:
+3. For each flag:
-   - Clear the screen
-   - Load flag data (color information and TLD)
+   - Load the flag data (colors and TLD)
-   - Display the three-colored strips of the flag
+   - Display the tricolor flag
-   - Print the TLD of the country
-   - Wait for a keypress
-   - Exit if ESC is pressed, otherwise continue to next flag
+   - Read and check the user's answer
+4. Continue until all 17 flags are processed or user exits
-5. Terminate the program
+5. Exit the program

 ## Data Format

-The data for each flag is stored in a simple 3-byte structure:
+The data for each flag is stored as 3 bytes:
-- First word (2 bytes): Contains color information for the three strips
+- First byte (16 bits): Contains the color information for all three strips
-  - The first 9 bits (lower byte + bit 0 of higher byte) encode the colors
-  - Each strip color uses 3 bits, allowing for 8 possible colors per strip
+  - Each strip's color is encoded in 3 bits (values 0-7)
+  - The bits are shifted after each strip is displayed
-- Third byte: ASCII code for the second character of the TLD
+- Third byte: Contains the two ASCII characters of the country's TLD

-  - The first character of the TLD is derived from the higher byte of the first word
+Example: `db 0a0H, 0cbH, 64H`
+- `0a0H, 0cbH`: Color information for the three strips
+- `64H`: ASCII "d" (TLD is likely "de" for Germany)

 ## Subroutines

+### `clear_screen`
+- Sets video mode 13h (320x200, 256 colors)
+- Used to prepare the display for drawing flags

+### `load_data`
+- Loads the next flag's data from memory
+- Moves color information to BX register
+- Prepares the TLD characters for comparison

+### `display_flag`
+- Controls the display of the three colored strips
+- Uses CX as a counter to process each strip

-### strip
+### `display_strip`
-This subroutine draws a horizontal strip (band) of the flag in a specific color:
+- Draws a single colored strip of the flag
-- Inputs: BL register contains color information (only bits 0-2 are used)
+- Uses the color value in BL (lowest 3 bits plus bit 3)
-- Draws 4 rows of 10 characters each using the BIOS teletype output
+- Draws characters using BIOS interrupt 10h

-- Uses ASCII character 0xDB (█) as the drawing element
-- After drawing one strip, it clears BL to set color to black before returning
+### `read_answer`
+- Prompts the user to enter a two-letter TLD
+- Handles keyboard input including backspace
+- Compares the answer with the correct TLD
+- Updates the score if the answer is correct

+### `read_key`
+- Reads a single keystroke from the keyboard
+- Supports exiting the program via ESC key (27)

 ## Register Usage

-- SI: Source Index, points to the data being processed
+- **SI**: Source Index, points to current data being processed
-- BP: Base Pointer, used as a counter for the number of flags remaining
+- **BP**: Base Pointer, tracks the number of flags processed/answered
-- AX: Accumulator, used for multiple purposes:
-  - Setting video mode
-  - Loading data from memory
-  - BIOS/DOS function calls
-- BX: Base Register:
-  - BL stores color information for flag strips
+- **BX**: Holds color information for the current flag
+  - BL: Current strip color (3 bits + bit 3)
-  - BH is used for video page in BIOS calls
+  - BH: Used for video operations
-- CX: Counter, used for loop control:
+- **CX**: Counter for loops
-  - CH: Number of rows per strip (4)
+  - CH: Used for vertical strip drawing
-  - CL: Number of characters per row (10)
+  - CL: Used for horizontal strip drawing
-- DI: Destination Index, used for writing to the TLD string
+- **DI**: Destination Index, used when storing TLD

-## BIOS/DOS Interrupts Used

-- INT 10H, AH=0D: Clear screen (set video mode)
-- INT 10H, AH=0E: Teletype output (display character)
-- INT 21H, AH=9: Print string (until $ character)
+- **AX**: Accumulator, multiple uses
+  - Used for BIOS/DOS calls
-- INT 16H, AH=0: Wait for keypress
+  - Used for character display
-- INT 21H, AX=4C00H: Terminate program

-## Country Flags Represented

-The program displays 18 flags in sequence, each with their corresponding TLD (country code).
-Based on the data format, these would be various national flags with three horizontal bands of different colors, such as Germany (de), Russia (ru), Austria (at), etc.
+- **DX**: Data register
+  - Used for storing string addresses for DOS output

+## Memory Structures

+- **`print_tld`**: Storage for the correct two-letter TLD
+- **`result`**: Array storing the result indicators (correct/incorrect)
+- **`num`**: Counter showing current score (format "00/17")
+- **`data`**: Array of 3-byte structures for all 17 flags

-## Optimization Note
+## Technical Details

-The program is optimized for compactness, typical of assembly programs from the DOS era.
-It uses minimal memory and efficient register operations to maximize performance on legacy hardware.
+- The program runs in 16-bit real mode
+- It uses BIOS interrupt 10h for video output
+- It uses DOS interrupt 21h for keyboard input and string output
+- The tricolor flags are drawn using ASCII block characters (code 219, ▀)
+- The program is designed to be assembled and run as a COM file (starts at offset 100h)